 Asian markets are becoming popular options for millennials and expats alike as they face an uncertain and sometimes volatile Western economy.
+The body corporate managers help committee members cope with the complex demands of building management and body corporate law.

 Events like Brexit, the U.S. presidential election and the Trans-Pacific Partnership all made companies a bit hesitant to grow their employee base.